1. I’m less scared of bugs.

 I already mentioned this to the two friends I’m thinking of here, so they know who they are.
 One said his first impression of me was wrong as well.
 He thought I was a snob—perhaps an heiress trying to slum it with some broke backpackers.

-(I get this, or something like this, a lot.
-It’s partly because I cultivate a persona that says “I’m not amused by your boisterousness” and “Don’t even think about starting a food fight with me.
+I get this a lot.
+It’s partly because I cultivate a persona that says “I’m not amused by your boisterousness,” and “Don’t even think about starting a food fight with me.
 Save it for your fellow peasants.”
-(I also take “princess” as a compliment, regardless of how it’s intended 😉 )
+I also always take “princess” as a compliment, regardless of how it’s intended 😉

 6. I’m more environmentally conscious.